ADHD Treatment in Willmar, Minnesota

 We start with a thorough evaluation.
 ADHD often comes with other challenges—symptoms of anxiety, depression, dyslexia or learning disorders, or trauma.
 Treating ADHD effectively means understanding the full picture.

 Medication is tailored to you.
 There are multiple types of ADHD medications, and finding the right one sometimes takes some trial and adjustment.
-If you've struggled with medications being effective in the past, I offer psychiatric DNA Gene Sight testing which can help guide mediation management.
+If you've struggled with medications being ineffective in the past, I offer psychiatric DNA Gene Sight testing which can help guide mediation management.

 You're involved in decisions.
 You (or your parent/caregiver, if you're a child) know what's working and what's not.
 If something isn't helping or is causing problems, we'll adjust the plan.